 “These two genetic traits [of GM cotton] have cleaned both the air I breathe and the water I drink and are preserving the soil that grows my beloved cotton.
 Cleaner air since the tractor can stay parked more often.
 Cleaner water since there is less herbicide on the surface to run off.
 Preserving the soil since tillage has been greatly reduced.
 A cleaner product since the insecticide is reduced or even eliminated in some years.”

-Corn is planted on about 80 million acres in the U.S., and according to USDA 89 percent of those acres are GM corn.
+Corn is planted on about 80 million acres in the U.S., and according to the USDA 89, percent of those acres are GM corn.
 Approximately 99 percent of the corn grown in the U.S. is field corn, with the remaining one percent being sweet corn.
 What’s the difference between field and sweet corn?
 Whereas you’ll find sweet corn in your produce aisles and farmers markets, field corn is typically used for livestock feed, food ingredients, and to make a wide range of consumer products.

 In fact, there are over 4,200 uses for field corn, including fuel for our cars, oil for sunscreen and water bottles, starch for magazine printing and sidewalk chalk.
 "Here’s this one rather simple crop from which we humans have learned to make so many different things,” said Katie Pratt, corn and soy farmer, and author of the blog Rural Route 2.
 CommodityHQ explains that corn is “often used widely in a number of other applications as well.
 Corn, for example, is used in everything from artificial sweeteners to fuel sources to papers and containers.”
 Corn is also used to make matchsticks, crayon, carpet and much more.